microsoft/PubSec-Info-Assistant/docs/transparency.md

 In this section we describe several known limitations of the IA system.

+## Qualitative limitations, human oversight requirements

+### Confidence Scoring

+This system does not provide a confidence score for results returned.
+It is required that the end user evaluate the response quality to ensure that it is relevant to the asked question.

+### Accuracy

+This system provides citations for all answers given.
+At the time of this writing, this is an early release and the system at times may not give citations.
+All answers should be validated by a human reviewing the citations.
+If no citations are given, the answer must not be assumed to accurate.

 ## Technical limitations, operational factors and ranges

 ### Non-Production Status